soorajdmg/Indian-Flag/README.md

 A serene representation of the Indian flag set against the majestic backdrop of the Himalayas, created using **Python Turtle graphics**.
-Explore the beauty of India's national flag in a breathtaking setting!
+Explore the beauty of India's national flag in a breathtaking setting, enhanced with additional elements such as clouds, mountains, a boy holding balloons, and a festive table of sweets.

 ## 🚀 Table of Contents

 - Introduction
 - Features
 - Installation
+- Usage
-- Viewing
+- Code Overview
 - Contributing
 - Contact